 We recommend starting with the above and experimenting to find the best ratio.

-You need to grind the coffee beans very coarsely and test by rubbing the grind between your fingers – the texture should be scratchy, as you will end up with cloudy coffee if the grind is too small.
+You need to grind the coffee beans very coarsely and test by rubbing the grind between your fingers – the texture should be scratchy, as you will end up with cloudy or watery coffee if the grind is too fine.

 2. Soak the grounds